AndreiMoraru123/Watch-and-Tell/README.md

 Otherwise nothing will work, like most things on Windows

-#### Download the coco weights (I have included the class names and config file here, but these are too big)
+#### Download the YOLO weights (I have included the class names and config file here, but these are too big)

 ```bash
 wget https://pjreddie.com/media/files/yolov3.weights